Huertas97/tweets_collection/README.md

 ```
 Information:
     This script allows the user to collects dehydrated and hydrated tweets from
+    Twitter accounts.
+The user has several options to save the data extracted:
+    locally, on GitHub, on MongoDB.
+To save locally use --save_local and --local_path
+    commands.
+To save on GitHub use --git_token and --git_repo commands.
+To save
+    the data on MongoDB use --mongo_user, --mongo_pass, --mongo_dbname, --mongo_collection.

-    Twitter accounts.The default Twitter accounts were selected by hand.
+    The default Twitter accounts were selected by hand.
-    Feel free for change the ones selected in this script.
+    Feel free to change the ones selected in this script.
 Tweets extractions is
     accomplish using Tweepy.
 Hydrated tweets are saved locally.
 Dehydrated tweets
     are the ones uploaded to GitHub.
+Nevertheless, the user decides if tweets
+    should be saved locally (and the path desired) or saved on GitHub (and the
+    repository desired).

     Be aware of the "Rate Limits" from Twitter.
 Among these limits, the number of
     tweet extraction requests is up to 450 in a temporal window of 15 minutes.
     Once the temporal windows ends, the number of requests are restarted.
     Nevertheless, the code has been developed to manage and inform about these
     temporal windows and to continue the tweets extraction.

-    Morevoer, you should be aware that Twitter Policy only allows to extract
+    Moreover, you should be aware that Twitter Policy only allows to extract
     tweets within the las 7 days (30 days for Premium API).

     The tweets collected are saved as json files.
 The Twitter accounts without
     tweets available for the date selected do not create json files.
 The information
     saved in the json files are the following ones:
         - account name
         - tweet id
         - full text (both tweet and retweet)